wbaopaul/scATAC-pro/README.md

                  -c configure_user.txt
     ## PEAK_CALLER and CELL_CALLER is specified in your configure_user.txt file

--   For data processing, if fastq files have been demultipled as the required format with the barcode recorded in the name of each read as @barcode:ORIGIN\_READ\_NAME , you can skip the demultiplexing step by running the following command:
+-   For data processing, if fastq files have been demultiplexed as the required format with the barcode recorded in the name of each read as @barcode:ORIGIN\_READ\_NAME , you can skip the demultiplexing step by running the following command:

 <!-- -->